- Value: n/a

 • Stellar Lumens

 Participants with strong hands were able to generate notable wealth by merely holding these airdropped coins through their volatile growth.
 We highly recommend to hodl your airdrops as long as possible.
 There is no doubt that the majority of crypto projects out there are worthless and they will fall to zero, but we bring you projects in which we see future potential.
 Some of these projects will be very successful, and if you decide to hold onto their tokens, your future self will be thankful.
+Check out our holder airdrops section to find out about the latest airdrops for holders of specific coins.

 A hard fork is when a cryptocurrency splits into two separate currencies.
 The first hard fork was Bitcoin Cash which was split from Bitcoin at block #478,558 on August 1st, 2017.
 Bitcoin forks and the forking of other chains became popular since then.
 We list hard forks for mostly informative purposes, but also because we see them as dividends and similar to an airdrop.
 We are not able to verify the safety or legitimacy of hard forks, so always be cautious and make sure to claim forks with the private key of an empty wallet.